 1 2 3 4 5

-The biggest contributor is unknown country.
+The biggest contributor is an unknown country.
 Internal address space?
 Let’s see traffic from class A networks:

-Requests graph @hourlyReq is computed with timezone set to GMT, which gives us activity increase at nighttime.
-When changing timezone to PST (that’s where Las Vegas happens to be) we observe activity starting to increase at 6-7 am and at 7pm it has come down to nightly level.
-There is also distinct “saddle” in around lunchtime too.
-Looks like normal human behaviour to me.
+Requests graph @hourlyReq is computed with a timezone set to GMT, which gives us activity increase at nighttime.
+When changing timezone to PST (that’s where Las Vegas happens to be) we observe activity starting to increase at 6-7 am and at 7 pm it has come down to nightly level.
+There is also a distinct “saddle” in around lunchtime too.
+It looks like normal human behavior to me.

 What does BlueCoat content filtering say?
 If it was a computer and information technology related event we should see Computers/Internet in top5: